INTRODUCTION TO BELGRADE

 But first things first!

-Despite the fact that I haven’t been living there for a long time now, I love Belgrade and I consider it to be my city.
+Despite the fact that I haven’t been living there for a long time, I love Belgrade and I consider it to be my city.
 Whenever I go back, I feel at home.
 That’s not only because I speak the language and can spontaneously communicate with people, but also because of a very strong sense of familiarity.
-In many years in which I have been away, Belgrade has not changed much.
-It is only in the past few years that there are significant and visible changes, such as the extensive city centre restoration projects.
-You can see that in a photo of Republic Square below.
-The square is currently under complete renovation.
+In many years in which I’ve been away, Belgrade hasn’t changed much.
+It’s only in the past few years that you can see visible changes, such as the extensive city centre restoration projects.

-Does the fact that I am from Belgrade make me an expert on the city?
+Does the fact that I’m from Belgrade make me an expert on the city?
 I would say – yes and no.

-Yes, because I certainly know a lot about the city, its history and historical sites, about its streets and buildings.
+Yes, because I certainly know a lot about the city, its history and historic sites, its streets and buildings.
 I know the city inside-out.

-But, at the same time, I am not an expert in a sense that the city’s dynamics have certainly changed.
-For example, every time when I go back, I discover new trendy bars and restaurants that usually only the locals know.
+But at the same time, I’m not an expert in a sense that the city’s dynamics have certainly changed.
+For example, every time when I go back, I discover new trendy bars and restaurants that usually only the locals know about.

 SHORT HISTORY OF BELGRADE

-To properly understand and appreciate Belgrade, it is important to put it in its historical context.
-Belgrade’s distant history is irrelevant for the city, as it is today.
+To properly understand and appreciate Belgrade, it’s important to put it in its historical context.
+Belgrade’s distant history is irrelevant for the city as it is today.
 There is almost nothing that remains from ancient days, despite the fact that people lived in that location for thousands of years.

-While southern parts of Serbia fell under the Ottoman rule following the Battle of Kosovo in 1389, it was in 1521 that the Ottoman Sultan – Suleiman the Magnificent – conquered Belgrade.
+While southern parts of Serbia fell under the Ottoman rule following the Battle of Kosovo in 1389, the Ottoman Sultan, Suleiman the Magnificent, conquered Belgrade in 1521.
 The Ottoman rule lasted for 346 years, until the Ottoman garrison withdrew from Belgrade in 1867, under the order of the Ottoman government.
 The Principality of Serbia became fully independent in 1878.
 It became the Kingdom of Serbia in 1882.

-During the period from the initial Ottoman conquer until the full independence, Belgrade changed hands between the Habsburgs and the Ottomans three times.
-Each time when Belgrade was under the new rule, it was completely razed to the ground.
+From the initial Ottoman conquest until its full independence, Belgrade changed hands between the Habsburgs and the Ottomans three times.
+Each time when new rulers of the city arrived, they completely destroyed it.

 Almost nothing remains from the Ottoman period.
-Perhaps, the Belgrade Fortress is the most prominent site from that era, although the fortress was already there at the time when the Ottoman army conquered it in 1521.
-At the time of independence, Belgrade was a provincial Ottoman city, adorned with mosques and without any contemporary European style buildings.
+Perhaps, the Belgrade Fortress is the most prominent site from that era, although it was already there at the time when the Ottoman army conquered it in 1521.
+At the time of independence, Belgrade was a provincial Ottoman city, adorned with mosques and without any European style buildings.

 At that same time, not far from Belgrade and just across the Adriatic Sea, the Italian Renaissance was fully blossoming.
-Various Italian signorias – the governing authorities in Italian city states – competed with each other who was going to build a more beautiful city.
+Various Italian signorias, the governing authorities in Italian city states, competed with each other who was going to create a more beautiful city.
 The Renaissance never arrived to Belgrade.

 The city as we see it now started to develop in the 2nd half of the 19th century.
 The oldest building in Belgrade is a nondescript construction from 1727 in Dorćol.